-- Traditional Councils;
+- o Traditional Councils;

-- Ingonyama Trust Board; and
+- o Ingonyama Trust Board; and

-- Municipalities
+- o Municipalities

 Normally, the municipalities are not directly involved in the land allocation in Traditional Council areas.
 However, they are always required to provide services in these settlements.

 During September 2010, the former KZN Provincial Planning and Development Commission prepared land allocation guidelines for communal land under Traditional Council.
 The main objective of the guidelines was: